Lercher/CocoR/CocoRCore/Readme.md

 * using `Func<X,Y>` etc. instead of frame file code.
 * remove/replace scanner buffer spaghetti code
 * better diagnostic messages (e.g. on alternatives)
+* better LL1 warnings
+* Scanner comment handling could be a method call with parameters, instead of generated code
+* comments should be made available to the parser just like pragmas
+* better Parser/Scanner creation and initialization, i.e. getting rid of myriad new() variants

 ## Howto install the dotnet SDK on ubuntu 17.04